juancarlospaco/nim-dnsprotec/README.md

 - Force overwriting of `/etc/hosts` with `-d:overwrite`.
 - Your current `/etc/hosts` will be statically read as a base template for new host files.
 - Compilation requires Internet, but after that it works 100% Offline.
+- If you respond `n` to everything it gives you your current `/etc/hosts` file.
 - You can add your custom local or remote DNS Blacklists on `hosts` file format, separated by comma:

 ```